Haarlem, Netherlands: a small Dutch city for cafés, markets and tulip season

 Haarlem’s Spring Essentials: Local Markets and Quiet Museums

 The slower pace of Haarlem isn’t just found in its quiet streets - it’s also reflected in the town’s small but vibrant markets and tranquil museums.
-These spots are perfect for a day of unhurried exploration.
+These spots are perfect for a day of strolling:

 Frans Hals Museum